jvegaAD/CRC_Planner_3D_mas_Graficos_FireBaseStudio/README.md

-# Firebase Studio
+# Ganttastic

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application called Ganttastic.
+It's an interactive Gantt chart for visualizing project timelines, with an AI-powered helper to assist with SharePoint integration.

-To get started, take a look at src/app/page.tsx.
+To get started, run `npm run dev` and open http://localhost:9002 in your browser.